jlongtine/ansible-rails/README.md

       default: no
     - force:
       description:
-        - force migration or asset compilation
+        - force command in question
       required: no
-      default: false
-    - command:
-      description:
-        - run any rake command, really
-      required: no
-      default: false
-    - diff_paths:
-      descriptions:
-        - list of paths to check for differences using diff command
-      required: no
-      default: []
+      default: no

 **examples**